VisionCrizzal/MSI-Bravo-15-B7ED/README.md

 8.Disable ULPS

-Go to Registry Editor, ctrl f the "EnableUlps" and set to " 0 "
+Go to Registry Editor, ctrl f the "EnableUlps" and set EnableUlps and EnableUlps_NA (both gpu) to " 0 "

 ## Optional